lowvisionresearch/ReVAS/README.md

 # ReVAS 0.4.0

 Retinal Video Analysis Suite: a utility for generating reference frames and extracting eye position traces from retinal videos recorded via scanning laser ophthalmoscopes.
-It also includes a set of tools for classifying eye movements into drifts and (micro)saccades, and extracting detailed information about these eye movements.
+It can generate stabilized retinal videos, create reference frames from raw videos, or combine a bunch of reference frames or videos to create large montages.
+It also includes a set of tools for filtering and classifying eye movements into drifts and (micro)saccades, and extracting detailed information about these eye movements.

+*Note that it is still a work in progress...*

 Software requirements (to run from source code):
 Matlab, Image Processing Toolbox, Statistics and Machine Learning Toolbox, Computer Vision Systems Toolbox, Parallel Computing Toolbox.

 Software requirements (to run as a standalone application):
-Matlab Run-time library (free to use and automatically downloaded by the installer).
+(to-be-added)

 [Here](/documentation/revastutorial.pdf) is a brief tutorial demonstrating the basic workflow.
+*A better tutorial for the latest version will be provided soon.*

 ---

 Retinal Video Analysis Suite (ReVAS)
-Copyright (c) August 2017.
+by
 Sight Enhancement Laboratory at Berkeley.
 School of Optometry.
 University of California, Berkeley, USA.